cryptoshepherd/bitcoin-node/README.md

-Multiple Users -- If you are going to use Spectre from different PC/Accounts ( Your family/Friends ) Password Protection -- If you are going to use Spectre only from the Bitcoin Node Instance
+> Note: Multiple Users -- If you are going to use Spectre from different PC/Accounts ( Your family/Friends )
+> Note: Password Protection -- If you are going to use Spectre only from the Bitcoin Node Instance